-Assistive technology in special education can bring much-needed help to teachers who have students with disabilities or providing special education services.
-Implementing assistive technology cannot fix all the issues students may have but it can help students cope with their impairments and aid teachers in providing the best learning experience they can for all students.
+Assistive technology in special education can bring much-needed help to teachers who have students with disabilities or who provide special education services.
+Implementing assistive technology cannot fix all the issues students may have, but it can help students cope with their impairments and aid teachers in providing the best learning experience they can for all students.

 The National Center for Education Statistics found that 6.7 million students between 3 to 21 years of age are receiving special education services.
 This makes up 13% of all public school students.
 Of this 34% of the 6.7 million students receiving special education services had specific learning disabilities.